This feature is part of A Tale of One City

 Bjerregaard’s ability to maintain the club’s momentum in this period makes him a legend amongst Brøndby fans.
 Theilade describes the effect of the man: “Per Bjerregaard is Brøndby.
 With the exception of the infamous investment in Interbank that almost bankrupted the club, his work was flawless.
 From when he started a club magazine which he wrote himself in the early 1960s he has made all the major decisions at the club.
 One of his biggest strengths is his ability to get people to believe in him, and it was thanks to him that Brøndby went from being a small club in as small town to being only minutes away from the UEFA Cup final in 1991.
 He built an incredible bond between everyone at the club: he is a visionary.”

 Brøndby’s glorious period around the turn of the new millennium forged the on-pitch relationship between Bjerregaard’s club and FC Copenhagen, as the two battled out many title races, frequently alternating between the top two spots.
 Off the pitch, however, the tale turned sour only two years after the latter’s foundation.
-On the September 23, 1994, ‘Black Friday’ resulted in the most shocking episode in Danish football.
+On 23 September 1994, ‘Black Friday’ resulted in the most shocking episode in Danish football.

 The evening kick-off meant fans were well watered in the hours leading up to the match itself, as Brøndby fans destroyed cars, looted shops and threw bottles.
 Fights broke out between them and police, and when Allan Nielsen scored the winner, around 200 seats were torn up, burnt and thrown onto the pitch.
 Violence continued after the match well into the night.
-“This was the first time hooliganism showed it’s ugly face at this scale in Denmark,” Theilade recalls.
+“This was the first time hooliganism showed its ugly face at this scale in Denmark,” Theilade recalls.
 “The head of Brøndby Support Jais Tindborg has since called it ‘the day where fan culture lost its innocence’.”

 That such intense anger and ferocity emerged after such a short period in the derby shows the philosophical differences between the clubs.
 The frustration about the running of the new, wealthy kid on the block was evident, and still grinds with Brøndby fans to this day.
 Volunteers have been a large part of the fabric of the club since its inception; a nostalgic throwback to an amateur era perhaps, but admirable nonetheless, and mirrored in the ownership model of the club today.

 Following the Stock Market flotation, shares were distributed sensibly.
 According to an article by Michael Aae in the Danish tabloid BT, they were issued as A and B shares, with the former worth ten votes and the latter worth one, with only B shares available to the public.
 The A shares were initially spread between the amateur volunteers, the club’s main sponsors, and the holding company Euro Sports, which was owned by the club itself.
 This way, Brøndby was protected from a hostile takeover.
-After the collapse of the planned takeover of Interbank, Brøndbyernes IF Fodbold Fond purchased the shares for a symbolic 1 DKK, and now hold over 40% of the ownership votes in the shape of 85% of the A shares.
+After the collapse of the planned takeover of Interbank, Brøndbyernes IF Fodbold Fond purchased the shares for a symbolic 1 DKK, and now hold over 40 percent of the ownership votes in the shape of 85 percent of the A shares.

 Nine championships – and only one finish outside the top two – have marked the turn of the millenium as FC Copenhagen’s undisputed era.
 The final match of the 2001 season provided an iconic derby with the fate of the title on the balance.
 After Copenhagen had taken the lead at their Parken stadium, there came a moment of such beauty it has since been immortalised in a bronze statue outside the Parken.